femboyfin/dbdideas/survivor_perks.md

 ## [Last Stand](<https://deadbydaylight.wiki.gg/wiki/Survivor_Perks>)

 - Reduced activation time to **80/70/60 seconds** *(was 120/105/90)*
+  - Slight numbers buff reverting it to it's numbers from the PTB now that the vault speed increase and same-side vault stuns have been fixed.

 ## [Leader](<https://deadbydaylight.wiki.gg/wiki/Leader>) 📉

 - Increased range to **16 meters** *(was 8)*
+  - Slight numbers buff to increase the viability of the perk.
+Particularly helpful for applying the bonus to a teammate on a gate from the safety of an adjacent tile or around the corner.

 ## [Left Behind](<https://deadbydaylight.wiki.gg/wiki/Left_Behind>) 📉 😷

 - Now activates once the Exit Gates are powered *(was once you are the Last Survivor Standing)*
+  - Removes the inherent selfishness of the perk
 - Now reveals the auras of Survivors within the exit gates to you
+  - Provides utility to your teammates while they're still alive in the trial
 - Now reveals your aura to Survivors within the exit gates
+  - Enables your teammates to help you in getting to the gate
 - Now reveals the Aura of the Hatch to you after another Survivor has Escaped *(was within 24/28/32 meters)*
+  - Now rewards you for staying in the trial to buy time for your teammates to escape.

 ## [Light-Footed](<https://deadbydaylight.wiki.gg/wiki/Light-Footed>) 📉

 - Now works while injured
+  - Increases overall viability, effectively allows for synergy with Iron Will and Off the Record, but otherwise has minimal benefit.
 - Removed cooldown
+  - Increases the effectiveness of mind-gaming by allowing it to be done after using a window to break line of sight.

 ## [Lightweight](<https://deadbydaylight.wiki.gg/wiki/Lightweight>)

 - Make scratch marks spawn farther apart
+  - Makes it slightly more difficult to effectively track players around corners, through doorways, and at cross-roads.

 ## [Lithe](<https://deadbydaylight.wiki.gg/wiki/Lithe>)